sip3io/sip3-ansible/playbooks/trial/README.md

 ansible-playbook -K playbooks/trial/sip3-backend.yml --extra-vars "state=absent"
 ```

-_Note: To verify that SIP3 has been installed properly open: http://localhost_
+_Note: To verify that SIP3 has been installed properly open: http://localhost and http://localhost/grafana (use default creadentials: `admin/admin`)_

+_Note: This version of SIP3 shipped together with Grafana which we recommend to use as a main monitoring tool.
+To make it simple SIP3 UI re-uses Grafana Authorization API, so just use Grafana console to manage your users._

 Now you are the one step away from seeing SIP3 in action.